Elblinator/instanz-status-repo/plan.md

  - Kalender Funktion
  - (./agenda ssh-key zugriff, darf ich soll ich?)

-# Design:
+ # needs fixing:
- - numbers in start need to be bar with colour
+ - if a instanz is selected while filtering, the name needs to be directly clicked on, the general area will disply the Instanz but not go to the wanted page

  # No to forget:
  - if real data is used use url in status.service.ts getData()